evild3ad/MemProcFS-Analyzer/README.md

 Features:
 * Fast and easy memory analysis!
 * You can mount a Raw Physical Memory Dump like a disk image and handle the memory compression feature on Windows
-* Auto-Install of MemProcFS, AmcacheParser, AppCompatCacheParser, Elasticsearch, entropy, EvtxECmd, ImportExcel, IPinfo CLI, Kibana, lnk_parser, RECmd, SBECmd, xsv, YARA, and Zircolite
+* Auto-Install of MemProcFS, AmcacheParser, AppCompatCacheParser, Elasticsearch, entropy, EvtxECmd, ImportExcel, IPinfo CLI, jq, Kibana, lnk_parser, RECmd, SBECmd, xsv, YARA, and Zircolite
 * Auto-Update of MemProcFS, AmcacheParser, AppCompatCacheParser, Elasticsearch, entropy, EvtxECmd (incl.
-Maps), ImportExcel, IPinfo CLI, Kibana, lnk_parser, RECmd, SBECmd, xsv, YARA, and Zircolite
+Maps), ImportExcel, IPinfo CLI, jq, Kibana, lnk_parser, RECmd, SBECmd, xsv, YARA, and Zircolite
 * Update-Info when there's a new version of ClamAV or a new Dokany File System Library Bundle available
 * Pagefile Support
 * OS Fingerprinting